 10. Wall Street Journal

 The Wall Street Journal has also proven itself as a news source that most people trust.
-On Election Day, many sites took down their paywall.
+On Election Day, many sites took down their paywall to increase their views.
 However, The Wall Street Journal made the interesting decision to keep theirs up and see if they could increase their subscriptions.
 Their plan worked, and they actually did see quite a large subscription increase in the days following.
 Like others on this list, one should be careful to read between the lines when reading political reporting or opinion pieces, but when it comes to the basic news itself, they are a reliable source.

 9. New York Times